 \section{INTRODUCTION}

 Robotic manipulation still remains far from matching human dexterity and efficiency~\cite{sampath2023review, kroemer2021review}.
 A promising direction toward closing this gap is leveraging human demonstration data for learning robotic manipulation through imitation \cite{ravichandar2020recent, zhaoaloha, chi2023diffusion}, thereby actively exploiting humans' task understanding and advanced manipulation capabilities.
 Although numerous studies have shown that access to touch sensing benefits human manipulation performance \cite{vallbo1984properties, edin1992independent, pavlova2015activity}, the majority of current works in imitation learning for manipulation are still missing out on this modality \cite{zhaoaloha, chi2023diffusion, funk2024actionflow}.
-This raises the question of \textit{whether learning robotic manipulation policies from human demonstrations could also benefit from incorporating tactile sensing}.
+This raises the question of \textit{whether and how learning robotic manipulation policies from human demonstrations could also benefit from incorporating tactile sensing}.

 This work approaches this question by studying the impact of touch sensing for learning a dynamic task, namely, igniting matches.
-We argue that match lighting is a challenging and effective testbed because the task requires dynamic motion and compliance~\cite{kronander_match}, which introduces additional complexity compared to standard, quasi-static tasks such as pick-and-place or insertion which have recently been addressed with multisensory learning approaches~\cite{dong2021tactile, hansen2022visuotactile, huang20243d, yu2023mimictouch, li2023see, feng2025play}.
+We argue that match lighting is a challenging and effective testbed because the task requires both dynamic motion and compliance~\cite{kronander_match}, thereby extending established manipulation benchmarking tasks such as pick-and-place or insertion, which have recently seen significant progress through multisensory learning approaches~\cite{dong2021tactile, hansen2022visuotactile, huang20243d, yu2023mimictouch, li2023see, feng2025play}.
 Moreover, it is a task for which there is evidence that the availability of touch sensing impacts human performance~\cite{JohannsonYouTube}.
-Despite the task's relevance, to the best of our knowledge, it has only previously been investigated by Kronander et al.~\cite{kronander_match}, who considered fixed match grasp poses in a precisely calibrated setup without including high-dimensional observations.
+Despite the task's relevance, to the best of our knowledge, it has only previously been investigated by Kronander et al.~\cite{kronander_match}, who considered fixed match grasp poses in a precisely calibrated setup without high-dimensional observations.
 Our work instead addresses more complicated scenarios, including varying grasp poses and striker paper orientations, while solely considering local embodied sensing, i.e., RGB wrist-camera images, the end effector velocity, and the information from an event-based optical tactile sensor (cf. Fig. \ref{fig:visuotactile_rollout}).